MicrosoftDocs/customer-insights/ci-docs/journeys/setup.md

 This article explains how to access and use the installation management area for Customer Insights.
 In this one-stop experience, you can manage to install and uninstall the Customer Insights - Journeys and Customer Insights - Data applications.

-All of your Dataverse environments for the geo you selected in Power Platform Admin Center are listed in the installation management area by type (**Production** or **Trial**).
+All of your Dataverse environments for the geo you selected in the Power Platform Admin Center are listed in the installation management area by type (**Production** or **Trial**).
 You can see where Customer Insights – Journeys and Customer Insights – Data are installed and take action to install or uninstall.

 ## Prerequisites and requirements